uthmel/java-api-jpa-hibernate-part2/README.md

 | author_id    | INT    | FK -> References Authors(id)    |
 | publisher_id | INT    | FK -> References Publishers(id) |

-The API should allow you to do the usual activities.
+The API should allow you to do the usual CRUD activities.

-Using the `openapi-core.yml` file as a guide also create the API Documentation for the API.
+The API is specified [here](https://boolean-uk.github.io/java-api-jpa-hibernate-part2/) as usual.

 ## Core Criteria
 All of the endpoints exist but references to the other tables are not necessarily implemented/working.

 ## Extension Criteria
-As well as the endpoints existing references to other tables are correctly working (ie if I view an author I can see details of their books etc).
+As well as the endpoints existing, references to other tables are correctly working (ie if I view an author I can see details of their books etc).